OCA/product-attribute/product_profile/README.rst

    In this case 'categ_id' field (from product.template) is populated with 'profile_default_categ_id' value but can be updated manually by the user.
-   Carefull: each time you change profile, the default value is also populated whatever the previous value.
+   Careful: each time you change profile, the default value is also populated whatever the previous value.
 Custom value is only keep if don't change the profile.